aubreyaubrey/thebestsweater/themes/reveal-hugo/README.md

 - [template-example](https://reveal-hugo.dzello.com/template-example/) - An example of using the slide shortcode with powerful templates
 - [bundle-example](https://reveal-hugo.dzello.com/bundle-example/) - An example of creating a presentation from one or more markdown files in a leaf bundle
 - [hugo-hl-example](https://reveal-hugo.dzello.com/hugo-hl-example/) - An example of using Hugo's compile-time syntax highlighter
+- [highlightjs-linenumbers-example](https://reveal-hugo.dzello.com/highlightjs-linenumbers-example/) - An example of using the multiline and multi-step capabilities of highlight.js

 ### Starter repository